mkyadav2021/p2p-transfer/README.md

 # P2P File Transfer

-A browser-based peer-to-peer file transfer app.
-Files travel directly between two browsers — no file ever touches a server.
+Ever confused how to transfer large files, sometimes small files as well, when you don't have a pendrive.
+And, please stop using social media to transfer files, that's hugely inefficient.
+We have a solution for this problem, P2P.
+It's a browser-based peer-to-peer file transfer app.
+Files travel directly between two browsers — and yes, if you are worried about security, please note that no file ever touches a server.

 **Live demo:** https://mkyadav2021.github.io/p2p-transfer